ironmonk88/enhanced-terrain-layer/README.md

 Simply use the install module screen within the FoundryVTT setup

 ## Usage & Current Features
 Currently you can draw a polygon onto the map to represent the terrain at that location.
+This tool functions the same way you would use the polygon tool to draw polygons shapes to the scene.
+Left drag to start the shape, left click to add a point, right click to remove a point, and double-click to close the shape when you're done.
 You can then set how difficult that terrain is to move through, and what type of terrain it is, and if it affects ground based tokens or air based tokens.

+Switching to the select tool you can resize an area or reposition the area as you would with most object in Foundry.
+You can also delet an area by pressing the delete key while the the area is selected.

-The Terrain Layer will also let you assign difficulty to measured templates.
+The Terrain Layer will also let you assign difficulty to a measured templates.
 You can use this for spells that set difficult terrain.

 And it will also calculate other tokens so that when you're moving through another creatures square it will count as difficult terrain.

-Terrain Layer will show when a token is selected and dragged across the screen, staying out of sight until needed.
-You can also set it so that it's always visible.
+Terrain Layer can either be shown all the time, or hidden until a token is selected and dragged across the screen.
+This can be changed usig the Enable/Disable Terrain button with the other terrain controls.

 You can also set blocks of Terrain to be shown or not shown, so if the difficult terrain is only temporary or conditional you can control it.